jentery/mdia200v6/index.md

 ## M Mar.
 30: Before You Make a Thing

-Before cla ss, please read the "Before You Make a Thing" handout.
+Before class, please read the "Before You Make a Thing" handout.

 no exit ticket today